douglascm/timescale_assignment/README.md

 * test_save.py: tests the download of a file from the an URL
 * test_write.py: tests the method to push data into the timescale database.
 It pushes data into the test table, truncating it before.

+## Final Notes

+I started the project cloning the [getting-started](https://github.com/docker/getting-started.git) from docker to setup files faster but ended up with excessive amounts of commits and unecessary files.
+File whichI had to remove later